-We have concerns about whether our personal information is been snooped into by the many branches and agencies of our own government, but we have even more serious concerns about the activities of foreign states.
-Some governments target private citizens, their businesses and their personal and professional relationships – Russia and China are widely suspected of running cyber-espionage programmes.
+We should all be concerned: our personal information is being spied on or subjected to theft – not only by hackers but also by the many agencies of our own government.
+As concerning are the activities of foreign states.
+Some governments now regularly target private citizens, their businesses and their personal and professional relationships.
+Russia and China are widely suspected of running sophisticated cyber-espionage programmes.

-There is a market for an individual’s private information.
-Money changes hands in return for people’s medical and financial details, facts about their movements, their relationships, even their opinions.
-And this information is easy to collect, with the help of a mobile phone surveillance device called a StingRay.
-These bits of kit can be as small as a paperback book, and they are routinely carried by anyone who wants to extract data from your smartphone, such as a corporate spy, a private investigator, a journalist, a cyber-criminal, or a hacker.
+In the deep, dark corners of the Web (the Dark Net) there exists a market for an individual’s private information.
+Money changes hands in return for people’s medical and financial details, their movements, their relationships, even their opinions.
+This information is easy to collect with the help of mobile phone surveillance devices, such as StingRay.
+Equipment like this can be as small as a paperback book and is routinely carried by anyone who wants to extract data from your smartphone.
+Corporate and government spies, private investigators, journalists, cyber-criminals and hackers can now all easily access your data.

-The growth in StingRay use has largely been kept secret from the public.
-Now they pose a clear threat to everybody with an unprotected phone.
-A person walking down a street with a smartphone is vulnerable to an electronic mugging that may steal a wide range of extremely sensitive information – including the conversation they’re having while it’s being done.
+The growth in the use of StingRay and similar devices has largely been kept secret from the public.
+However, these devices pose a clear threat to anybody with an unprotected telephone.
+Walk down a street with a smartphone and you are now vulnerable to electronic mugging.
+A mugging that may steal a wide range of extremely sensitive information – including the very conversation that you are having whilst you are being hacked.

-Think about the problem of fraud, and increasingly, blackmail.
-The annual revenue of the cybercrime industry is more than $400bn.
-This estimate, which comes from McAfee and is a little out of date now, is more than most countries’ GDP, and it is compelling evidence that we are suffering a cyber crime wave of pandemic proportions.
-And if it really were a disease, you might think twice before you walked out of your door in the morning …
+Think about the problem of fraud and, increasingly, blackmail.
+According to the Hiscox Cyber Readiness Report (2017), the annual revenue of the cyber- crime industry is estimated to be more than $450bn.
+This is compelling evidence that we are suffering a cyber- crime wave of pandemic proportions.
+If this was a disease, you would not walk out of your door in the morning …